 First, to create a provider, go to provider list view:

 Then, click the plus button and fill in the form.
-We will be using the virtual Edge Cluster type with the LXC hypervisor.
+We will be using the metal Edge Cluster type with the KVM hypervisor.

 You now have a new provider.